 - As a result, you will get the below result.

-2. Use Mouse to Set Row Height to Adjust Text
+2. Using Mouse to Set Row Height to Adjust Text in Excel

 In this method, I will use the mouse again to adjust row height based on text height.
 I will simply double-click the boundary of the row header to adjust the row height.